 - 4 cloves garlic

-- 28 oz. diced canned tomatoes (one large can)
+- 28 ounces diced canned tomatoes one large can or jar

 - 1 Knorr chicken bouillon cube

-- Coat a pan with cooking spray and place over medium-high heat.
-Season pork chops with pepper and sear for about 2 minutes on each side (until light brown).
+- Coat a frying pan with cooking spray and place over medium-high heat.
+If needed, trim the fat off the pork chops.
+Season pork chops with black pepper and sear for about 2 minutes on each side or until golden brown.4 boneless pork chops, cooking spray, salt and pepper, to taste

-- Take the pork chops off the heat and place them in a deep baking pan.
+- Remove the pork chops from the frying pan and transfer to a deep baking dish.
+Set aside.

-- Add onion rings and garlic to the pan you used to sear the pork chops and sear for about a minute on each side.
+- To the same pan, add onion rings and garlic and cook undisturbed over medium-high heat for about 1 minute on each side.

 - Take the pork chops out of the oven and let them rest in the pan for 5 minutes before serving.